nguyengg/go-scale-in-protection/README.md

 protection when any of your worker is actively doing some work, while once all the workers have become idle, you would want to disable scale-in protection to let the Auto Scaling group reclaim your instance naturally.

+**Note**: there is a possibility that your instance is terminated in-between the `GetWorkUnit()` and the `ProcessWorkUnit(Work)` calls.
+Generally if your visibility timeout is low enough, this is not an issue as a different worker would be able to pick up the message again.

 ## Usage

-There is only one ScaleInProtector struct.
-I would recommend copying, pasting, and customising it to your needs, but you can also declare a dependency on the package too.
+There is only one very simple `ScaleInProtector` struct.
+You can declare a dependency on the package and use it; and I would recommend copying, pasting, and customising it to your needs as well.

 ```bash
 go get github.com/nguyengg/go-scale-in-protection